walaj/SeqLib/README.md

 > 3. BamTools provides the ``BamMultiReader`` class for reading multiple BAM files at once, while SeqLib does not currently support this functionality.
 > 4. SeqLib contains a built in interface to BWA-MEM for in-memory indexing and querying.
-> 5. SeqLib contains a beta wrapper around BLAT.
-> 6. SeqLib supports reading and writing CRAM files
+> 5. SeqLib supports reading and writing CRAM files
-> 7. BamTools has been widely used in a number of applications, and is thus substantially more tested.
-> 8. SeqLib is faster at reading/writing BAM files by about 2x.
-> 9. BamTools builds with CMake, SeqLib with Autotools.
+> 6. BamTools builds with CMake, SeqLib with Autotools.

 Example usages
 --------------